Deploy Microsoft Outlook Signature Using Microsoft Intune or MECM.

 This article will only discuss deployment via Microsoft Intune.
 Open the “intune_install” folder.
 Inside the folder, you will find the ‘wpsecure-install.intunewin‘ file that will be uploaded to Intune.

-Open Microsoft Intune Admin Center and click on “Apps” and then choose “Windows Apps”.
+Open the Microsoft Intune Admin Center, click “Apps,” then choose “Windows Apps.”

 Microsoft Intune Deployment - 1